kingsupernova/Memory/public intellectual/Readme.md

-I wasted most of my time on those websites, from now on, I will record some **"interesting"** posts.
+I wasted most of my time on those websites, from now on, I will record some **'"interesting"'** posts.

 # [豆瓣](http://www.douban.com "have a try")